HDG-Community/hdg-wiki-two/content/blog/002-affinification.md

 > 	1) the process by which a non-affini sophont is physically transformed into an affini.
 > 	2) being recognized as an affini by other affini.
 > 	3) being taken seriously as a peer and gaining sufficient political and social standing to be respected as a decision maker, an authority, or someone who can take on serious responsibility.
-{.is-info}

 Being Affini is more than just being hot plant mommy — it's about being part of a culture-wide Great Work, one that consumes not just lifetimes but eternity itself.
 The Affini made themselves immortal not for its own sake but because it was a necessary stepping stone.
-To be an Affini is to play a role in this Great Work, and to spend your entire immortal life doing so in one way or another.
+To be an affini is to play a role in this Great Work, and to spend your entire immortal life doing so in one way or another.
 Whether that takes the form, in the immediate sense, of building a supermassive black hole jumpgate in a new galaxy or spending a century or two making one specific sophont's life absolutely perfect, _it's all part of the plan._

 Speaking of which: